paul-rottger/msts-multimodal-safety/README.md

 cd dependencies && git clone https://github.com/cambrian-mllm/cambrian.git
 ```

-Also, note that to this date (Sept 5th, 2024), Idefics3 is supported by installing transformers from source at this PR:
+Also, note that to this date (Sept 5th, 2024), Idefics3 is supported by installing transformers from the source at this PR:

 https://github.com/huggingface/transformers/pull/32473